LLNL/axom/src/axom/quest/docs/sphinx/all_nearest_neighbors.rst

 .. figure:: figs/AllNearestNeighbors.png
    :width: 280px

    All nearest neighbors query.
-In this example, points belong to one of four regions.
-For a given maximum search radius, for each point the query finds the closest neighbor point in another region.
+Here, points belong to one of four regions.
+Given a maximum search radius, the query finds the closest neighbor to each point in another region.

-Here is an example of query usage.
+Here is an example of query usage, from axom/src/axom/quest/tests/quest_all_nearest_neighbors.cpp.
 First, include the header.

 .. literalinclude:: ../../tests/quest_all_nearest_neighbors.cpp
    :start-after: _quest_allnear_include_start